Anthony J. Drexel (1904)

 On indefinite loan to Drexel University

 Anthony J. Drexel (1826-1893) was a powerful Philadelphia financier and philanthropist.
 He is the founder of Drexel University and served as the first president of the Fairmount Park Art Association (now the Association for Public Art).
-In 1902, Drexel’s former business partner, John Henry Harjes, commissioned artist Sir Moses Jacob Ezekiel to execute a memorial in his honor.
+In 1902, Drexel’s former business partner, John Henry Harjes, commissioned artist Moses Jacob Ezekiel to execute a memorial in his honor.
 The sculpture was offered to the former Fairmount Park Commission through the Fairmount Park Art Association for placement in Fairmount Park.

 Bronze statue of a seated Anthony Drexel atop a tall granite base